-(U) a Chief, appointed by the Vermont Career Fire Chiefs

-Association;

-(V) a Chief, appointed by the Vermont Fire Chiefs Association; and

-(W) a representative, appointed by the Vermont Association for be filled in the same manner as the original appointment.
-The replacement member shall serve for the remainder of the unexpired term.

-Hospitals and Health Systems.

-(2) The members of the Commission specified in subdivision (1) of this subsection shall serve three-year terms.
-Any vacancy on the Commission shall

-(3) Commission members shall recuse themselves from any discussion of an event or circumstance that the member believes may involve an emergency service provider known by the member and shall not access any information related to it.
+- (U) a Chief, appointed by the Vermont Career Fire Chiefs Association; - (V) a Chief, appointed by the Vermont Fire Chiefs Association; - (W) a representative, appointed by the Vermont Association for Hospitals and Health Systems; and - (X) the Executive Director of the Enhanced 911 Board or designee. - (2) The term of office of each member shall be three years.
+Of the members first appointed, ten shall be appointed for a term of one year, ten shall be appointed for a term of two years, and the remainder shall be appointed for a term of three years.
+Members shall hold office for the term of their appointments and until their successors have been appointed.
+All vacancies shall be filled for the balance of the unexpired term in the same manner as the original appointment.
+Members are eligible for reappointment. - (3) Commission members shall recuse themselves from any discussion of an event or circumstance that the member believes may involve an emergency service provider known by the member and shall not access any information related to it.
 The Commission may appoint an interim replacement member to fill the category represented by the recused member for review of that interaction.

-(d)(1) The Commissioner of Health or designee shall call the first meeting of the Commission to occur on or before September 30, 2020.
+(d)(1) The Commissioner of Health or designee shall call the first meeting of the Commission to occur on or before September 30, 2021.

-(2) The Commission shall select a chair and vice chair from among its members at the first meeting and annually thereafter.

-(3) The Commission shall meet at such times as may reasonably be necessary to carry out its duties, but at least once in each calendar quarter.

-(4) The Department of Health shall provide technical, legal, and administrative assistance to the Commission.

-(e) The Commission's meetings shall be open to the public in accordance with 1 V.S.A. chapter 5, subchapter 2.
-Notwithstanding 1 V.S.A. § 313, the Commission may go into executive session in the event circumstances or an event involving a specific emergency service provider is described, regardless of whether the emergency service provider is identified by name. (f) Commission records describing a circumstance or an event involving a specific emergency service provider, regardless of whether the emergency service provider is identified by name, are exempt from public inspection and copying under the Public Records Act and shall be kept confidential.

-(g) To the extent permitted under federal law, the Commission may enter into agreements with agencies, organizations, and individuals to obtain otherwise confidential information.
+- (2) The Commission shall select a chair and vice chair from among its members at the first meeting and annually thereafter. - (3) The Commission shall meet at such times as may reasonably be necessary to carry out its duties but at least once in each calendar quarter. - (4) The Department of Health shall provide technical, legal, and administrative assistance to the Commission. - (e) The Commission's meetings shall be open to the public in accordance with 1 V.S.A. chapter 5, subchapter 2.
+Notwithstanding 1 V.S.A. § 313, the Commission may go into executive session in the event a circumstance or an event involving a specific emergency service provider is described, regardless of whether the emergency service provider is identified by name. - (f) Commission records describing a circumstance or an event involving a specific emergency service provider, regardless of whether the emergency service provider is identified by name, are exempt from public inspection and copying under the Public Records Act and shall be kept confidential. - (g) To the extent permitted under federal law, the Commission may enter into agreements with agencies, organizations, and individuals to obtain otherwise confidential information.

-(h) Notwithstanding 2 V.S.A. § 20(d), the Commission shall report its conclusions and recommendations to the Governor and General Assembly as the Commission deems necessary, but not less frequently than once per calendar year.
+(h) Notwithstanding 2 V.S.A. § 20(d), the Commission shall report its conclusions and recommendations to the Governor and General Assembly as the Commission deems necessary but not less frequently than once per calendar year.
 The report shall disclose individually identifiable health information only to the extent necessary to convey the Commission's conclusions and recommendations, and any such disclosures shall be limited to information already known to the public.
 The report shall be available to the public through the Department of Health.